How to Care for an Old Betta Fish: The Symptoms of Old Age in Bettas

 The Signs and Symptoms of Old Age in Betta Fish

 In the following list, all these symptoms must happen gradually over the span of 3–8 months, not mere days.
 If any of these symptoms surface within a few weeks, then it is most likely the result of an illness, often brought on by poor water conditions (but not always).
 Also, an old betta may only show a few of these symptoms.

-Our hair color fades with old age and so do scales.
-Once vibrant blue scales may slowly turn into a shade of brown or gray over time, with only the hint of its former color.
+Our hair color fades with old age, and so do scales.
+Once-vibrant blue scales may slowly turn into a shade of brown or gray over time, with only a hint of their former color.

 Yep, they sleep a lot.
 How often they sleep depends on their age, but the older they get, the more frequent the naps.

 Did your betta have beautiful, perfect fins in the beginning, and now they look ragged and curled at their ends?
 Like hair losing its lushness in old age, old betta fins may become frayed or twisted over time.
 If it’s not illness or old age, it may be the pH, as harder water tends to make the ends on fins curl.

 5. Has an Appearing and Disappearing White Dot

 I cannot find an article that states what this is exactly, but I have read at least one article saying this is a symptom of old age, and I can confirm it with one of my oldest bettas.
 You might think it’s ich, but ich will look like the fish has been sprinkled all over with salt.
 This mysterious lone white dot will appear on your betta’s face and a week later it will disappear on its own.
 As the betta gets older, this white dot will keep popping up and vanishing more frequently on the different parts of his head.
 It appears harmless, but I would check water parameters to make sure that’s all it is.